 Wordpress is great...
 Well it is but you can be in danger of taking your eye off the ball while you learn how to set it up and keep it running.
-What happens when the team member in your organisation leaves...
+What happens when the person in control of the system leaves...
 OMG mayhem!!

 WordPress the undisputed King!